mietek/halcyon-website/pages/tutorial/index.md

 Make a change
 -------------

-Let’s change the app so that it each note can contain a date and time.
+Let’s change the app so that each note can contain a date and time.

 Use _git_ to make a local copy of the [tutorial app](https://github.com/mietek/halcyon-tutorial) repository: